sjpjoshi/LeanFinalProject/README.md

 | `Distance.iff_mem_sphere` | Distance characterizes the sphere |
 | `pythagorean` | The Pythagorean theorem for right triangles |

-See `blueprint.md` for the full mathematical description and discussion of design choices.

 ## Building

 Requires [elan](https://github.com/leanprover/elan) (which installs Lean and Lake).